rednaxela5950/emerald-hackathon/pallets/board-state/spec.md

 -   Change `type AttesterSetSize: Get<u8>;` to `type AttesterSetSize: Get<u32>;`.

 **Rationale:**
-The `BoundedVec` type, which is used for storing collections of a dynamic length up to a fixed bound, requires its bound to be a `u32`.
+The `BoundedVec` type requires its bound to be a `u32`.
 The `AttesterSetSize` constant defines this bound for collections of attesters.
-Changing its type from `u8` to `u32` is necessary to comply with the trait constraints of `BoundedVec`.

 ---